DCC Sound and testing advice

 Secondly, decoders themselves can also be tested prior to installation using a decoder tester connected to a dedicated programming track circuit on a suitable controller.
 By connecting the decoder to a decoder tester like the one we offer here you can establish that any sound decoder is fully functional before tackling a time consuming conversion.

 On a final note concerning expense and risk, we recognise that sound decoders offering a genuine range of functions and realistic sounds for specific locos are an expensive investment.
-If disaster strikes we will replace any damaged Zimo MX range decoder at a cost of £30 including postage.
+If disaster strikes any damaged Zimo MX range decoder at a cost of £30 including postage.
 The damaged one is sent for repair by us and we put it back in to stock when it returns from the manufacturer, meantime you get an immediate replacement (subject to current stocks of course).
 For ESU decoders replacement is at ESU’s discretion, they will replace any sound decoder which has no visible short circuit damage (i.e. scorching), free of charge but may levy a cost if there are signs of obvious short circuit damage.
+Full details for ESU returns can be found on the SW Digital Website under “warranty and repair”

 Have fun and enjoy your sound installations, it can be very rewarding!